Procurement Policies and Trade Agreements

 - Open competitive procurements are advertised by the Ontario government.

-- The Ontario government has made procurement commitments under three trade agreements – the Trade and Cooperation Agreement between Ontario and Quebec, the Agreement on Internal Trade and the Canada-US Procurement Agreement – so that Ontario vendors can access public procurement contracts and other business opportunities across Canada and the US.
+- The Ontario government has made procurement commitments under two trade agreements – the Trade and Cooperation Agreement between Ontario and Quebec and the Agreement on Internal Trade – so that Ontario vendors can access public procurement contracts and other business opportunities across Canada.
 To ensure Ontario vendors have equal access to opportunities outside Ontario, the Ontario government does not apply any local preferences in its procurements.

-- The Ontario government encourages environmentally responsible purchases and supports the federal Environmental Choice Program guidelines and other measures to reduce, reuse and recycle waste.
+- The Ontario government encourages environmentally responsible purchases.
 Environmental factors are given consideration in procurement decisions for all contracts worth more than $10,000.

 - Ontario government employees managing procurements and contracts are not allowed to receive a benefit of any kind, directly or indirectly, from any vendor.
 Vendors must not have any conflict of interest that may give them an unfair advantage in bidding on government contracts.